iriquintero/irisuniverse/README.md

 # irisuniverse
-Iri´s Universe website-final project of UTN.BA Faculta regional Buenos Aires.
+First part of the Iri's Universe website for the UTN.BA project

+-HTML
+-CSS
+-JAVASCRIPT
+-JQUERY